Dissent in the era of militarized policingWednesday, January 23, 2013 at 10:28 am by Nadia Kayyali

 On Martin Luther King, Jr. Day, thousands of people converged on Washington, D.C. to see Barack Obama sworn in for his second term as president.
 Some of those people were celebrating the inauguration.
 Some of them were protesters.
 The Secret Service and FBI is estimated there would be approximately 800,000 attendees, while reports from the White House have now reached one million.
 Unsurprisingly, security was heavy.
 However, as a report released by the National Lawyers Guild last week reveals, policing of protest has taken an ominous tone in the last few years.
 As events such as the inauguration are designated National Special Security Events, and police become more militarized, suppression of free speech has become the norm.
 As we celebrate the memory of Dr. Martin Luther King, Jr. and his fundamental contribution to social justice in this country, it behooves us to take a moment and examine where we are as a country when it comes to our right to peaceful protest.

 Militarized policing has become the norm.
 What that means is that modern protest policing has, as sociologist Patrick Gilham describes, shifted from a negotiation and management model to one of “strategic incapacitation.”
-This is a suite of tactics that deploys three main tactics to prevent the disorder caused by large-scale protests.
-They include surveillance:
+This is a suite of strategies that deploys three main tactics to prevent the disorder caused by large-scale protests.
+They include surveillance,:

 …pre-emptive arrests and less-lethal weapons to selectively disrupt or incapacitate protesters that engage in disruptive protest tactics or might do so, and the extensive control of space in order to isolate and contain disruptive protesters whether actual or potential.